cbeck88/check-dirty-git/README.md

 A simple GitHub Action that fails if there are uncommitted changes in the git working directory.

-This is useful for CI workflows that generate code (e.g., `cargo fmt`, code generators) to ensure all generated files are committed.

 ## Usage

 ```yaml
 - uses: cbeck88/check-dirty-git@v1
 ```

-That's it!
 The action will fail if `git status --porcelain` returns any output.

 ## Example Workflow